terraform-ibm-modules/terraform-ibm-s2s-auth/examples/basic/README.md

 -->

 An end-to-end basic example that will provision the following:

 - A new resource group if one is not passed in.
-- A new Cloud Object Storage instance.
+- An authorization policy for databases-for-postgresql -> kms.
+- A cbr rule for kms in the resource group.